DaniVSainz/MEAN-stack-authentication-Template/README.md

 # MEAN-Auth-Template
 This repo will be a template i can clone to use as a foundation for authentication via express/angular for my web-apps
-This is a MEAN stack authentication template.
-The app is meant to be cloned and serve as a starting point for any application.

 #### Heroku Deploy instructions at end of document.Takes 1 minute to config.